-Like all other Canadian Port Authorities, the Montreal Port Authority is subject to the Canadian Environmental Protection Act and federal regulations covering environmental assessment of its projects.
-The port also requires that its tenants comply with environmental regulations that govern their handling activities.
+Like all other Canadian Port Authorities, the Montreal Port Authority (MPA) is subject to the Canadian Environmental Protection Act and federal regulations covering environmental assessment of its projects.
+The MPA also requires that its tenants comply with environmental regulations that govern their handling activities.

 - Protection of the environment

 The MPA ensures that its operations, facilities and activities, as well as those of its tenants, comply with applicable regulations.

 The MPA ensures that its operations and those of its tenants are conducted so as to prevent pollution, minimize negative impacts and environmental risks, and protect the quality of the environment.